JeremiahViray/JeremiahViray.github.io/README.md

 This is a scoreboard app for grappling sports such as wrestling or jiu jitsu.

-A note that I have is that the stop button on the timer does not function at the moment.
+*Note* stop button on the timer does not function at the moment.

-link to web app
+Link to web app:
 https://jeremiahviray.github.io/